-Some businesses focus solely on commercial services, while others focus on fixing personal computers.
+Some businesses focus solely on commercial services, while others focus on PC repair.
 Some businesses offer a combination of both options.
 Additionally, while most repair businesses have a storefront, some may offer in-home or in-business visits, especially when it comes to setting up or maintaining networks.

 According to IBIS World, from 2014 to 2019, the electronic and computer repair services industry has declined at an annual rate of 0.7 percent.
-In 2019, the total revenue for the industry is predicted to fall by 1 percent to $19 billion.
+In 2019, the industry’s total revenue was predicted to fall by 1 percent to $19 billion.
 As the industry’s revenue has declined, the number of businesses has also declined to 53,960.
 Those businesses currently employ 140,298 people.

-While at first glance these statistics may seem discouraging, repair business owners who embrace current trends and demand can still run successful computer repair businesses.
+While these statistics may seem discouraging at first glance, repair business owners who stay on top of current trends and customer needs can still run successful computer repair businesses.

 Experimax notes that computer repair increasingly crosses over with cell phone repair.
 As smartphones become more and more like computers, computer repair technicians are beginning to offer cell phone repair services, too.
 From screen repairs to virus removal and general troubleshooting, there are many opportunities for a technician to expand their services beyond just computers.
 And, because of the increasingly high cost of cell phones, customers are more likely to repair a $1,000 phone than they are to repair a $300 computer.

-The specific target market for a computer repair business will depend on the business’ model and services offered.
-A business that specializes in personal computer repair will market to local computer owners who invest in more expensive machines worth repairing.
-A business that specializes in working on business computers and networks will market to businesses of a certain size, or those that use particular technology.
+A computer repair business’s specific target market will depend on the business model and services offered.
+A business specializing in personal computer repair will market to local computer owners who invest in more expensive machines worth repairing.
+A business specializing in computer maintenance and networks to businesses may only market to businesses of a certain size or those that use a particular technology.

 Computer repair businesses sometimes specialize in working on certain types of computers, like PCs versus Macs.
 This may also affect the target market of the repair business.